apache/ignite-3/modules/table/tech-notes/rebalance.md

 ```

 ## Start new raft nodes and initiate change peers
-Trigger: Metastore event about new partition assignments received
+**Trigger**: Metastore event about new `partition.assignments.pending` received

-Steps:
+**Steps**:
-- On receive pending assignment updates every node, which listening the changes start all needed raft nodes
+- Start all needed nodes `partition.assignments.stable / partition.assignments.pending`
-- After successful starts - check if current node is the leader of raft group and `changePeers(leaderTerm, peers)`. `changePeers` from old terms must be skipped.
+- After successful starts - check if current node is the leader of raft group (leader response must be updated by current term) and `changePeers(leaderTerm, peers)`. `changePeers` from old terms must be skipped.

-Result:
+**Result**:
 - New needed raft nodes started
-- Change peers state initiated/updated for every raft group
+- Change peers state initiated for every raft group

 ## When changePeers done inside the raft group - stop all redundant nodes
 **Trigger**: When leader applied new Configuration with list of resulting peers `<applied peer>`, it calls `onRebalanceDone(<applied peers> -> closure)`